Skip to navigation Skip to content

 Note: if a customer received a Crisis Payment in the period the change is applied, a manual reassessment of Crisis Payment may be required.
 For more information, see Reviewing and reassessing Crisis Payment (CrP).

-Actioning State care manual reviews
+Actioning State care rate reviews

 Table 2